RobertAhlin/rps-project2b/README.md

 ### <a id="scope"></a>Scope

 For the purpose to show my knowledge in JavaScript, as well as doing something fun.
-And aslo something different and think outside the box with the possibility to enter cheat codes.
+And also something different and think outside the box with the possibility to enter cheat codes.

 ### <a id="structure"></a>Structure

 I aimed for a simple website that should contain as little clicks as possible.
 Also as litte scrolling as possible.
-Even though it's quite easy to scroll up and down on a cell phone is still wanted it to be possible to get a quick overview of each page.
-I wanted to minimize the usage of Media Querys and have a responsive site with using of precent on widths etc.
+Even though it's quite easy to scroll up and down on a cell phone I still wanted it to be possible to get a quick overview of the game.
+I wanted to minimize the usage of Media Querys and have a responsive site by using precent in widths etc.

 **Website:**